 Although pellet grills can cook a variety of food, I often get asked if a pellet grill be used for everyday grilling?

-Pellet grills can be used for normal everyday grilling such as burgers, hotdogs, and steaks.
-Moreover, pellet grills can slow smoke brisket, cold smoke salmon, and even sear a steak.
-Similar to an oven, pellet grills have a temperature control which will determine how fast food cooks on the grill.
+Pellet grills can be used for regular everyday grilling such as burgers, hotdogs, and steaks.
+Additionally, pellet grills can slow smoke brisket, cold smoke salmon, and even sear a steak.
+So pellet grills can be used for everyday grilling and smoking foods.

 So pellet grills can cook just about anything that would normally be cooked on a regular propane or charcoal grill.
 Ultimately, a pellet grill can replace a charcoal or propane grill as long as there is an electrical power source for the pellet grill.